dineshkumarmp/dfcpub/README.md

 | --- | --- | --- | --- | --- | --- |
 | "__tst/test-" | `"\d22\d"` | `"\\d22\\d"` | "1000:2000" | "__tst/test-`1223`"<br>"__tst/test-`1229`-4000.dat"<br>"__tst/test-1111-`1229`.dat"<br>"__tst/test-`1222`2-40000.dat" | "__prod/test-1223"<br>"__tst/test-1333"<br>"__tst/test-2222-4000.dat" |
 | "a/b/c" | `"^\d+1\d"` | `"^\\d+1\\d"` | ":100000" | "a/b/c/`110`"<br>"a/b/c/`99919`-200000.dat"<br>"a/b/c/`2314`video-big" | "a/b/110"<br>"a/b/c/d/110"<br>"a/b/c/video-99919-20000.dat"<br>"a/b/c/100012"<br>"a/b/c/30331" |

+## Multiple Proxies

+DFC can be run with multiple proxies.
+When there are multiple proxies, one of them is the primary proxy, and any others are secondary proxies.
+The primary proxy is the only one allowed to be used for actions related to the Smap (Registration, Local Bucket actions).

+When any target or proxy discovers that the primary proxy is not working (because a keepalive fails), they intitate a vote to determine the next primary proxy.
+First, a candidate is selected via Highest Random Weight.
+That candidate is notified that an election is beginning.
+After the candidate confirms that the current primary proxy is down, it sends vote requests to all other proxies/targets.
+Each recipient responds affirmatively if they have not recently communicated with the primary proxy, and the candidate proxy has the Highest Random Weight according to their local Smap.
+If the candidate recieves a majority of affirmative responses, it sends a confirmation message to all other targets and proxies, and becomes the primary proxy.
+Upon reception of the confirmation message, a recipient removes the previous primary proxy from their local Smap, and updates the primary proxy to the winning candidate.

+### Multiple Proxy Tests

+The suite of tests for multiple proxies may be run by including the flag "-testmultipleproxies" in a test run.
+Note that these tests can result in the primary proxy changing.
+Multiple proxy tests can only be run on linux distributions, where the entire cluster is being run locally.